protobufjs/protobuf.js/README.md

   works like `Message.encode` but additionally prepends the length of the message as a varint.

 * **Message.decode**(reader: `Reader|Uint8Array`): `Message`<br />
-  decodes a buffer to a **runtime message**.
+  decodes a buffer to a **message instance**.
 If required fields are missing, it throws a `util.ProtocolError` with an `instance` property set to the so far decoded message.
 If the wire format is invalid, it throws an `Error`.

   ```js
   try {